-Each year, NYO-USA—launched by Carnegie Hall’s Weill Music Institute in 2013—brings together the nation’s brightest young musicians (ages 16–19) for an unforgettable summer of music making.
-After participating in a residency with leading professional orchestra musicians, the teenagers have the opportunity to travel and perform in great music capitals of the world, serving as dynamic musical ambassadors.
+Each year, NYO-USA—launched by Carnegie Hall’s Weill Music Institute in 2013—brings together the nation’s brightest young musicians ages 16–19 for an unforgettable summer of music making.
+After participating in a residency with leading professional orchestra musicians, the teenagers have the opportunity to travel and perform in great music capitals of the world, serving as dynamic music ambassadors.
 Empowered by the success of NYO-USA, Carnegie Hall has since launched NYO2 (a younger orchestra) and NYO Jazz.

-Tan Dun’s integration of cell phones as “digital instruments” in the NYO-USA performance experience is an important, symbolic association.
+Tan Dun’s integration of cell phones as “digital instruments” in the NYO-USA performance experience is an important symbol of the connection between youth and technology.
 Just like athletics and visual arts, the performing arts must evolve and embrace modern digital technology as a pathway for training the next generation of young artists.
-Furthermore, the vivaciousness in the young musicians’ playing of Tan Dun’s piece highlights the secret ingredient of NYO-USA’s success: While inspiration comes from those who are older, wiser, and more experienced than us, motivation to grow comes from peers our own age.
+The exuberance of the young musicians’ playing of Tan Dun’s piece highlighted the secret ingredient of NYO-USA’s success: While inspiration comes from those who are older, wiser, and more experienced than us, the motivation to grow comes from peers our own age.

-As I sat on the Carnegie Hall stage with my violin in one hand and my phone held high in the other, these insights suddenly came to my mind.
-They led me—a violinist and threeyear member of NYO-USA (2013, 2015, and 2016)—to propose a novel idea to the team at Carnegie Hall: the creation of NYO-U, an online collection of mini–master classes hosted and produced by NYO-USA members themselves.
+As I sat on the Carnegie Hall stage with my violin in one hand and my phone held high in the other, these insights came to mind.
+They led me—a three-year member of NYO-USA (2013, 2015, and 2016)—to propose a novel idea to the team at Carnegie Hall: the creation of NYO-U, an online collection of mini–master classes hosted and produced by NYO-USA musicians.
 A free and open-access resource, NYO-U would serve to celebrate the diversity within NYO-USA and inspire the next generation of young musicians to pursue their artistic dreams, regardless of ability or background.

-The project showcases the contagious, effervescent enthusiasm these young musicians possess in their readiness to share their personal backgrounds and knowledge, and provides an opportunity to spotlight the amazing hometown communities that have supported their development as young performers.
-The hosts’ personalities and millennial vernacular are superpowers that allow them to concretely connect with young audiences in authentic and relatable ways that older teachers may not be able to.
+The project showcases the contagious, effervescent enthusiasm these young musicians possess in their readiness to share their personal backgrounds and knowledge, and it provides an opportunity to spotlight the amazing hometown communities that have supported their development as young performers.
+The hosts’ personalities and youthful vernacular are superpowers that allow them to connect with young audiences in authentic and relatable ways that older teachers may not be able to emulate.